Bhai Balmukund: Early life

 Bhai Balmukund was born in 1889 at Kariala village in Jhelum district (now in Pakistan).
 His father was Bhai Mathura Das.
 His family hailed from a famous martyr of Hindu history Bhai Mati Das from whom they attached the epithet Bhai to their names.
 Balmukund's interest in national movement aroused when he was a student.
 After graduation, he took the profession of teaching, but his attachments to the national movement made him an ardent nationalist.

 Revolutionary activities

-On 23 December 1912, when Lord Hardinge was marching in a state through the Chandni Chowk, Delhi, a bomb was thrown on him.
+On 23 December 1912, when Lord Hardinge was marching in a state through the Chandni Chowk, Delhi, a bomb was thrown on him, by Basanta Kumar Biswas.
 The Viceroy received minor injuries only, but his attendant was killed.
 Another bomb was thrown at some Europeans at Lawrence Garden, Lahore five months later on 17 May 1913.
 Following investigations, Balmukund was arrested from Jodhpur, where he was working as a tutor of the Jodhpur Maharaja's sons.